 If you’ve recently begun to feel the itch to buy a home, but have been discouraged by the sheer number of different homes for sale in your desired price range, stage of construction, and location preferences, don’t worry!
-There are some things you can do before deciding which house is right for you.
+If you get a home electrical inspection and find that the home's wiring is not up to par, it should deter you from purchasing that home.

 One very important thing to consider is if the house you’re looking at requires a home inspection.
 Many people are unaware of this, but home electrical fires account for more than 500 deaths each year, 1,400 injuries, and $1.3 billion in property damage.
 So, you should always consider a home electrical inspection before buying a house.